HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 A full 76.9% of `robots.txt` files encountered by the mobile crawl and 76.6% of those found in the desktop crawl specify rules for the catch-all user-agent of `*`.
 This represents a small uptick over the data from 2022 in which it was 74.9% for desktop and 76.1% for mobile crawls.
 A possible explanation could be the slight overall increase in `robots.txt` availability.

 The `*` user-agent denotes the rules a crawler should follow unless there's another set of rules that specifically target the crawler's user-agent.
 There are notable exceptions that don't respect the `*` user-agent, including Google's [Adsbot crawler](https://developers.google.com/search/docs/crawling-indexing/google-special-case-crawlers#adsbot-mobile-web).
-Other crawlers will try another common user-agent before falling back to `*`, such as Apple's `Applebot`, which uses `Googlebot’s` rules if they are specified and `Applebot` if not specified.
+Other crawlers will try another common user-agent before falling back to `*`, such as Apple's `Applebot`, which uses `Googlebot's` rules if they are specified and `Applebot` if not specified.
 We recommend checking the support documentation for any crawlers you are targeting to ensure that behavior is as expected when relying on fallback.

 ##### Bingbot